Stepan98/evm-functions-template/rust/02_randomness_callback/SwitchboardReceiver/README.md

 export CONTAINER_NAME=your_docker_username/switchboard-function
 ```

-Here, set the name of your container to deploy and run `make build`
+Here, set the name of your container to deploy and run `make publish`

 After this is published, you are free to make your function account to set the rate of run for the function.